cybozu-go/moco/docs/clustering.md

 ## Prerequisites

-MySQLCluster allows 1, 3, or 5 for `spec.replicas` value.
+MySQLCluster allows positive integers that are odd numbers for `spec.replicas` value.
 If 1, MOCO runs a single `mysqld` instance without configuring replication.
-If 3 or 5, MOCO chooses a `mysqld` instance as a primary, writable instance and makes all other instances as replicas of the primary instance.
+If odd number of 3 or more, MOCO chooses a `mysqld` instance as a primary, writable instance and makes all other instances as replicas of the primary instance.

 `status.currentPrimaryIndex` in MySQLCluster is used to record the current chosen primary instance.
 Initially, `status.currentPrimaryIndex` is zero and therefore the index of the primary instance is zero.